-BUS 3620: Social Issues & Business Ethics in Management (3) Prerequisite or Corequisite: BUS 3310 they operate.
+BUS 3620: Social Issues & Business Ethics in Management (3)

+Prerequisite or Corequisite: BUS 3310

+This course examines the role of business firms within the context of the social and legal cultures in which they operate.
 Primary emphasis is placed on the ethical implications of controversial business activities and events.
 Specific topics include business/government interactions, monopolies, antitrust regulation, corporate social responsibility, business ethics, the rights and responsibilities of employees, racial and sexual discrimination, affirmative action, environmental degradation, product liability, and employee safety and health.